tristanic/isolde/isolde/docs/source/tutorials/intro/isolde_intro.rst

 __ cxcmd:clipper\ spotlight\ radius\ 15

-2. If you pan far enough, you'll see a single cartoon standing apart from the
+2. Zoom out until you have a clear border all around the displayed atoms, then pan to the right.
+As you go, you'll see a single cartoon start to stand out from the rest:
-   rest:

    .. figure:: images/separate_asu.jpg

-   This is the **actual** model - everything else is "ghost" drawings of the symmetry atoms (identifiable by their darker colour relative to the primary model).
+   This is the **actual** model, which is always displayed in this mode - everything else is "ghost" drawings of the symmetry atoms (identifiable by their darker colour relative to the primary model).
 While you can't interact directly with these, hovering over any symmetry atom will bring up a tool-tip giving its identity and symmetry operator.
-Note: if you ever get so lost that you can't find your true model any more, just type `view #1.3; cofr center`__ in the command line, where
-   #1.3 is the model number of the atomic model in the model panel:
+Note: if you ever get so lost that you can't find your true model any more, just type `view #1.3; cofr center`__ in the command line, where #1.3 is the model number of the atomic model in the model panel:

    .. figure:: images/model_panel.png